simple-registry/simple-registry/doc/configuration-reference.md

 repositories.

 When pull-through cache is enabled:
-- write operations are disabled for the namespace.
+- Write operations are disabled for the namespace
-- read operations are forwarded to the first upstream repository
+- Read operations check the first upstream repository, falling back to subsequent ones if unavailable
-- if the first upstream repository is not available, the registry will try the next one in the list
+- The registry optimizes queries based on tag immutability:
+  - **Immutable tags**: Served directly from cache without upstream checks once cached
+  - **Mutable tags**: Upstream is checked for updates before serving cached content

 On a cache hit, the repository serves the blob directly from its local store without reaching out to upstream servers.
 On a cache miss, the registry initiates a background copy task to fetch and locally cache the content from the upstream